 Here are some common website locations that display data collection notifications:

 Website forms should clearly state how all collected data will be used.
 Avoid complex phrasing or the use of jargon, your messaging should be clear and concise.

 Pre-ticked consent boxes are not permitted.
-Individuals need to always be aware that they’re consenting to data collection.
+Individuals should always be aware that they consent to data collection.

 Cookie collection notices

-- All user consents must be documented and stored.
+- All user consent must be documented and stored